-In connection with the Quarterly Report of Ardelyx, Inc. (the "Company") on Form 10-Q for the period ending March 31, 2015, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael Raab, President and Chief Executive Officer of the Company, and Mark Kaufmann, Chief Financial Officer of the Company, respectively, do each hereby certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Ardelyx, Inc. (the "Company") on Form 10-Q for the period ending September 30, 2015, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael Raab, President and Chief Executive Officer of the Company, and Mark Kaufmann, Chief Financial Officer of the Company, respectively, do each hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-(2) The information contained in the Report fa port fairly presents, in all material respects, the financial condition and result of operations of the Company.
-Date: May 12, 2015 Ву: /s/ Michael Raab Name Michael Raab President Chief Executive Officer and Director (Principal Executive Officer) Date: May 12, 2015 Ву: /s/ Mark Kaufmann Name Mark Kaufmann Chief Financial Officer
+By: /s/ Michael Raab Name Michael Raab President Chief Executive Officer and Director (Principal Executive Officer)